-- The Education Academy: Transfer to a four-year education program, including Butler and Emporia State's BEST program where you earn your teaching degree while taking classes on Butler's campus.
-Observe classes at the elementary, middle school and high school levels. - The Engineering Technology Academy: Learn to operate CNC mills, CNC lathes, and 3D printers.
-These courses transfer to Wichita State Engineering programs in Mechatronics and Engineering Technology Management.
-Use state-of-the-art equipment and learn applicable skills to further your career. - The Game and Simulation Design Academy: Prepare for an immediate career in the field of Game and Simulation Design.
+- Cyber Security: Study the science of digital forensics and learn to protect and defend digital assets in Cyber Security.
+Earn TESTOUT PCPRO, NETWORK PRO, SECURITY PRO, CLIENT PRO, SERVER PRO, and other certifications to start work immediately at a higher paying job. - Education: Transfer to a four-year education program, including Butler and Emporia State's BEST program where you earn your teaching degree while taking classes on Butler's campus.
+Observe classes at the elementary, middle school and high school levels. - Engineering Studies: Prepare for multiple different engineering disciplines by laying a strong foundation through this pathway.
+Learn the industry standards of engineering graphics, while simultaneously taking basic and advanced math courses and use state-of-the-art equipment to learn applicable skills, getting you ahead in your college and career goals. - Game and Simulation Design: Prepare for an immediate career in the field of Game and Simulation Design.
 Working with the latest technologies you will learn the art and technical skills of game design, simulation design, stop-motion animation, motion capture, and video editing as you prepare for entry into this expanding and exciting field.
-Classes will help prepare you for a career in game design, film, 3D animation and design, simulation design for training and education, augmented and virtual reality design and many others. - The Health Sciences Academy: Transfer to a nursing program or major in the sciences at a four-year university for a career in health care.
+Classes will help prepare you for a career in game design, film, 3D animation and design, simulation design for training and education, augmented and virtual reality design and many others. - Health Sciences: Transfer to a nursing program or major in the sciences at a four-year university for a career in health care.
 While at Butler, you can obtain your CNA credentials and start work immediately at a higher paying job while you attend school.
-Apply for the KU nursing program and stay on Butler's campus while you earn your four-year nursing degree. - The Humanities Academy: Earn a comprehensive associate degree.
+Apply for the KU nursing program and stay on Butler's campus while you earn your four-year nursing degree. - Humanities: Earn a comprehensive associate degree.
 Take a broad range of transferable classes and then enter a four-year university.
-Students choose their emphasis by selecting career-specific electives and completing related job shadows and internships. - The Welding Certificate Program: Get a jump on a career that is red hot with opportunities.
+Students choose their emphasis by selecting career-specific electives and completing related job shadows and internships. - Humanities (Online): Similar in scope to our Humanities Pathway, this option is for students who cannot attend courses in person.
+Rather than coming to our campus we offer a degree pathway within the Academy entirely online.
+Take a wide variety of classes and electives on your schedule. - Welding: Get a jump on a career that is red hot with opportunities.
 Learn from experienced faculty, all the major welding and cutting processes, as well as Blueprint reading and Metallurgy, while earning an industry recognized certification from the American Welding Society (AWS).
-You will train on state of the art industry equipment and develop skill sets that can serve you for a lifetime.
+You will train on state-of-the-art industry equipment and develop skill sets that can serve you for a lifetime.